-I decided to make Easy Pomegranate Salsa and Ricotta Flatbread this week… ’tis the season for pomegranates, right?
+I decided to make Easy Pomegranate Salsa and Ricotta Flatbread this week and I’m sharing some tips that helped make this recipe turn out perfectly.

 1. Carefully cut around the middle of the pomegranate without cutting all the way through like you would an orange.